ppetrou/petrospetrou.co.uk/jekyllrb/root/about.markdown

 I also have an MEng.
 Software Engineering degree from Aberystwyth University (2005).

-My hobbies / interests are Snowboard, hiking and Golf.
+My hobbies / interests are snowboard, hiking and Golf.

 ![Profile Photo](/assets/profile.jpg)